 Also, remember your arm care program is for shoulder health and priming the shoulder complex so that it’s ready for the specific demands of a baseball player.
-It’s not supposed to be sport specific training, rather a developmental task for improving strength and movement.
+It’s not supposed to be sport-specific training, but rather a developmental task for improving strength and movement.

-Although a much better option all-together is upgrading to a band with a solid handle to hold onto!
+Although a much better option altogether is upgrading to a band with a solid handle to hold onto!